Kenosha station

 Kenosha is a railroad station in Kenosha, Wisconsin, United States, served by Metra's Union Pacific North Line.
-It is the northern terminus of the line, which runs south to the Ogilvie Transportation Center in Chicago.
-Kenosha is the only Metra station outside of Illinois, and is 51.6 mi from Ogilvie Transportation Center.
-Because it is located outside the RTA's jurisdiction, the service to the station is partially subsidized by the city of Kenosha.
-It is the northernmost station of the Metra system, making it the most northern station in the entire RTA network.
+It is the northern terminus of the line, which runs south to Ogilvie Transportation Center in Chicago.
+Kenosha is the only Metra station outside of Illinois and is 51.6 mi from the Ogilvie Transportation Center.
+The City of Kenosha partially subsidizes the station's service due to its location outside the jurisdiction of the Northern Illinois Transit Authority (NITA).
+It is the northernmost station of the Metra system, making it the most northern station in the entire NITA network.
 As of 2018, Kenosha is the 135th busiest of Metra's 236 non-downtown stations, with an average of 345 weekday boardings.

 It is the only passenger station in Kenosha County, since Amtrak's closest station is in Sturtevant.

 The station is linked to Kenosha's streetcar line, which stops on the far side of the station's parking lot.

-As of September 20, 2025, Kenosha is served by 19 trains (10 inbound, nine outbound) on weekdays, and by 16 trains (eight in each direction) on weekends and holidays.
+As of September 20, 2025, Kenosha is served by 19 trains (10 inbound, nine outbound) on weekdays and by 16 trains (eight in each direction) on weekends and holidays.
 There is a small coach yard at Kenosha where trainsets are stored overnight and on weekends, as well as a Union Pacific maintenance facility.